poemei/devbot/README.md

 # DevBot
-DevBot is the soul of the forge - a PHP-powered development companion designed to track, log, summarize and report daily insights across yur project.
+DevBot is the soul of the forge - a PHP-powered development companion designed to track, log, summarize and report daily insights across your project.
 It powers the ChaosCMS project and reports to the Dev Team, only those things that matter.

 ## Features
 - Tracks dev activity via the 'devclock' plugin